mongodb/mongo/src/mongo/db/repl/README.md

 This timestamp is also required to increase monotonically except when `eMRC=false`, where in a special case during rollback it is possible for the `stableTimestamp` to move backwards.

+The calculation of this value in the replication layer occurs [here](https://github.com/mongodb/mongo/blob/00fbc981646d9e6ebc391f45a31f4070d4466753/src/mongo/db/repl/replication_coordinator_impl.cpp#L4824-L4881).
+The replication layer will [skip setting the stable timestamp](https://github.com/mongodb/mongo/blob/00fbc981646d9e6ebc391f45a31f4070d4466753/src/mongo/db/repl/replication_coordinator_impl.cpp#L4907-L4921) if it is earlier than the
+`initialDataTimestamp`, since data earlier than that timestamp may be inconsistent.